Invesco Mutual Fund unveils Invesco India Medium Duration Fund

 About Invesco Ltd

-Anvesco is an independent investment management firm dedicated to delivering an investment experience that helps people get more out of life.
-NYSE: IVZ;
+Invesco is an independent investment management firm dedicated to delivering an investment experience that helps people get more out of life.
+NYSE: IVZ; (https://www.invesco.com/corporate)

 Invesco India Medium Duration Fund